microbit-foundation/keyosd/README.md

 Built for user testing keyboard interactions in an environment where installing tools like [KeyCastr](https://github.com/keycastr/keycastr) is not viable.

+This utility is maintained by the Micro:bit Educational Foundation as time permits.
+It is not a core project and comes with no support commitments.

 You can integrate it in your app or user testing environment with a simple script tag or for ad hoc testing use a bookmarklet to run it in a page you don't control.

 ## Features